 Fellows’ Cancer Health Disparities Interest Group

-Initiated by DCEG fellows in February 2020, the Fellows’ Cancer Health Disparities Interest Group (CHDIG) missions are 1) to serve as a platform to discuss health disparities including but not limited to cancer, and 2) to help trainees and division staff identify important questions in cancer health disparities.
-The group is organizing monthly seminars, such as invited talks from intramural and extramural investigators and fellows in health disparities research, journal discussions, and talks on following a career path in health disparities.
-The seminar is open to all members (fellows, investigators, staff) who are interested in health disparities in NCI/NIH.
+Initiated by DCEG fellows in February 2020, the Fellows’ Cancer Health Disparities Interest Group (CHDIG) mission is to serve as a platform to discuss health disparities, including but not limited to cancer, and to help trainees and Division staff identify important questions in cancer health disparities.

 The group organizes monthly seminars with invited speakers including intramural and extramural investigators and fellows working in health disparities research, journal discussions, and career talks on following a career path in health disparities.
 The seminars are open to anyone (fellows, investigators, staff) interested in health disparities at NCI/NIH.